billsix/cprogrammingbook/doc/07-Preprocessor.rst

 to CALL were preserved in the replacement: they were not stripped from the text.

-If you want to use macros like printt, taking a variable number of arguments, the Standard is no help to you.
+If you want to use macros like printf, taking a variable number of arguments, the Standard is no help to you.
 They are not supported.

-If any argument contains no preprocessor tokens then the behaviour is undefined.
+If any argument contains no preprocessor tokens then the behavior is undefined.
 The same is true if the sequence of preprocessor tokens that forms the argument would otherwise have been another preprocessor directive: